 At Manhattanville, the IRB regulates data collection during both research and teaching.
-Data collected could include biomedical measures, survey responses, interviews, direct observation, or any other form of systematic information gathering, and could be done as a faculty or student research project, for course or program credit, or as a classroom exercise.
+Data collected could include biomedical measures, survey responses (in-person and on-line), interviews, direct observation, or any other form of systematic information gathering, and could be done as a faculty or student research project, for course or program credit, or as a classroom exercise.
 For detailed information on how the IRB reviews different types of activity, see our Guidelines for Investigators webpage.
 (Note: College officers or employees may, in the course of their jobs, survey community members for internal institutional purposes, such as strategic planning or resource allocation.
 This type of information gathering is not research or teaching, and is not overseen by the IRB.)

 How does the process work?